somaproject/acqboard/docs/FPGA/io/rx.rst

    The Fiber Reception finite state machine.

-Any error in 8b/10b decoding or spurious (out-of-sequence) comma character causes a transition back to :state:`NONE`, preventing the reception of an invalid data frame.
+Any error in 8b/10b decoding or spurious (out-of-sequence) comma character causes a transition back to state NONE, preventing the reception of an invalid data frame.

 Decoder